nl-design-system/icons/packages/consociatim-icons/README.md

 The icon set contains:

+- demo/.. -- an HTML file for viewing icons and copying snippets (HTML span, CSS content, UTF charachter)
+- SVG/.. -- exported SVG icons
 - TTF/Coicons-Regular.ttf -- the latest TTF version of te icon set

 - coicons.birdfont -- the Birdfont file for managing icons and generating the TTF font file
-- demo -- an HTML file for viewing icons and copying snippets (HTML span, CSS content, UTF charachter)

 - How-to ontwerpen Coicons.odt -- Dutch styleguide for designing Coicons and instructions for SVG exports and adding it to the Coicons-Regular.ttf font
 - coicons_aff2.afdesign -- old, original icon designs made in Affinity Designer 2